PrincetonUniversity/IBDmix/README.md

 run `snakemake` in the snakefiles directory.
 If mask statistics are generated, bedtools needs to be installed and included in PATH, otherwise run snakemake with the `--use-singularity` flag to download and use a docker container instead.

+If a cmake module is present, adding the --use-envmodules will activate it prior to compilation.

 #### Important Configuration Options
 > A note on wildcards.